Bunq

 Items in green were features that Bunq needs to adopt to be relevant to an American market (like credit monitoring) and items in red are things that actively work against them.

-3 major issues standing in their way
+3 major issues stand in their way

 Bunq leans heavily into the idea of currency exchange, being able to hold and manage 22+ currencies with multiple local IBANs across Europe as well as their green initiatives.
 Both of these things are something Americans will care less about.